Qovery/terraform-provider-qovery/docs/resources/project.md

 - `key` (String) Name of the secret alias.
 - `value` (String) Name of the secret to alias.

+Optional:

+- `description` (String) Description of the secret alias.

 Read-Only:

 - `id` (String) Id of the secret alias.